top of page

 Neglect

-Lethal white guinea pigs require specialist care - signs include true albinism, tooth problems, blindness, small eyes or no eyes, failure to thrive or grow, limb deformity etc
+Lethal white guinea pigs require specialist care - signs include true albinism, tooth problems, blindness, small eyes or no eyes, failure to thrive or grow, limb deformity etc.

 Lethals